 for the topping

-- 1 tbsp sugar free maple syrup, optional
+- 1 tablespoon sugar free maple syrup optional

 - Preheat oven to 400 degrees Fahrenheit.

-- Place 1 tbsp butter in cast iron skillet and place in preheated oven.
+- Place 1 tablespoon butter in cast iron skillet and place in preheated oven.

-- In a medium sized mixing bowl, whisk together 4 eggs, 1/2 tsp vanilla extract, 1 tsp maple extract, 2 tbsp water, and 1/4 cup pumpkin puree.
+- In a medium sized mixing bowl, whisk together 4 eggs, ½ teaspoon vanilla extract, 1 teaspoon maple extract, 2 tablespoon water, and ¼ cup pumpkin puree.

-- In another mixing bowl, whisk together 1/2 cup almond flour, 2 tbsp coconut flour and 1/3 cup golden monkfruit sweetener.
+- In another mixing bowl, whisk together ½ cup almond flour, 2 tablespoon coconut flour and ⅓ cup golden monkfruit sweetener.